SucreCC/dissertation/README.md

 13. **Appendices**:
     - No word count.
 Includes supplementary material like raw data, additional experimental details, or software code.

 The total word count for a Master's dissertation in sciences and engineering usually ranges from 20,000 to 40,000 words, depending on the complexity of the topic and the specific requirements of the academic department.
-Always check your specific program guidelines for detailed requirements regarding the structure and length of your dissertation.